 Many of these fuels are compatible with existing engines and infrastructure, so users can achieve the win-win of reducing carbon emissions and, in some cases, repurposing and recycling everyday waste.

 is made from feedstocks such as vegetable oil and used cooking oil from restaurants.
-Its current use rate is already reducing carbon emissions by millions of metric tons each year, and refiners are scaling production to reach up to 2 billion barrels of renewable diesel each year.
-This is the carbon-reduction equivalent of taking over 1 million passenger vehicles off the road.
+Its current use rate is already reducing carbon emissions by millions of metric tons each year.
+U.S. refiners have scaled production to more than 2.5 billion gallons in 2022 and could double that by 2025.

 is made from renewable and waste sources, such as corn grain, oil seeds, and agricultural residues.
 SAF has the potential to reduce lifecycle greenhouse gas emissions by up to 80 percent compared with conventional jet fuel.